-Growing up in England, weatherboard houses were few and far between but I always admired the clapboard houses of East Coast America and longed to live in one of those.
-Moving to Australia, I thought I would achieve my dream of owning a weatherboard house, as they are referred to here.
+Growing up in England, weatherboard homes were few and far between but I always admired the clapboard houses of East Coast America and longed to live in one of those.
+Moving to Australia, I thought I would achieve my dream of having a weatherboard home, as they are referred to here.
 They are one of the mainstays of Australian architecture, but sadly, I haven’t managed to buy one yet!
 With a husband who loves brick houses and can’t see the appeal of the weatherboard, it is a constant struggle but I hope to get there in the end!
 I may have to settle for a garden shed or summer house.

 Part of the appeal for me I think lies in my childhood dreams but what I have realised as a grown up and qualified designer is that the humble weatherboard, with its classic shadowline, is so much more receptive to exterior colour than a rendered house is.
-You can easily get away with soft pastels, grey blues and greens and dark grey and black on a weatherboard house that you can’t do on a one dimensional rendered finish.
+You can easily get away with soft pastels, grey blues and greens and dark grey and even black on a weatherboard home that you can’t do on a one dimensional rendered finish.
 Even classic white is elevated to another level because of the shadow that the overlapping boards create.

 Weatherboard houses also suit a more relaxed coastal or country style which really appeals to me.
 These houses are less formal than a solid brick or rendered property and really just prettier!

 The classic Queenslander with its elevation from the ground, deep porches and ornate details add another dimension again and frankly make me swoon with envy.
 It’s almost enough to get me to move to Queensland – which I really love by the way – but I do find the heat is a bit of a challenge.
 Still, with a cool drink, an overhead fan and a beautifully decorated verandah, I could learn to adapt!

 Related: Why I love a crisp white trim